rikiya-ohashi/ooservo/README.md

 - **`false`**: **Passive Mode.** Disables holding torque upon completion, allowing the shaft to be rotated manually

 **Note on Manual Rotation:**
-When `hold` is set to `false`, manually rotating the shaft may cause the internal multi-turn rotation count to lose synchronization.
-To maintain accurate position tracking during manual movement, you must **periodically call `read()`** to update the internal state.
+When `hold` is set to `false`, manually rotating the shaft may cause the multi-turn counter to drift.
+To maintain accurate position tracking, you must periodically call `read()` to sync the internal state.

 ---